SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * **Ability 1 Alternate: Performer**
   * toggle, must be out of combat
   * dramatically reduces all (non-song) damage dealt, but increases the radius and potency of all songs
+  * would be a toggle passive if I implement that system
 * **Ability 2: Song 1 (name TBD)**
   * damage
 * **Ability 2 Alternate: Song 2 (name TBD)**